menu

 Studt Farms and Pumpkin Patch is the ultimate Grand Junction destination for traditional fall activities like pumpkin picking, corn mazes, and hay rides.
 Take advantage of the photo op at the iconic pumpkin house or have a blast sliding down Hay Mountain and hanging out at the petting zoo.
 Pets are NOT allowed at Studt Farms.

-Cost: Weekends: $17.
-Weekdays: $12.
-Children under 2 are free.
+Cost: Weekday (Tues-Thurs) general admission: $12; Weekend standard admission: $22; Children under 2 are free.
 Some activities have additional fees.
+Season passes are also available.

 Colorado Mountain Winefest